microsoft/vscode-docs/docs/datascience/jupyter-notebooks.md

 TOCTitle: Jupyter Notebooks
 ContentId: 17345073-cb40-448c-a312-28982900f132
 PageTitle: Working with Jupyter Notebooks in Visual Studio Code
-DateApproved: 6/15/2021
+DateApproved: 7/22/2021
 MetaDescription: Working with Jupyter Notebooks in Visual Studio Code.
 MetaSocialImage: images/tutorial/social.png
 ---

 # Jupyter Notebooks in VS Code

 [Jupyter](https://jupyter-notebook.readthedocs.io/en/latest/) (formerly IPython Notebook) is an open-source project that lets you easily combine Markdown text and executable Python source code on one canvas called a **notebook**.
-Visual Studio Code supports working with Jupyter Notebooks natively, as well as through [Python code files](/docs/python/jupyter-support-py.md).
+Visual Studio Code supports working with Jupyter Notebooks natively, and through [Python code files](/docs/python/jupyter-support-py.md).
 This topic covers the native support available for Jupyter Notebooks and demonstrates how to:

 - Create, open, and save Jupyter Notebooks
 - Work with Jupyter code cells
-- View, inspect, and filter variables using the Variable explorer and Data viewer
+- View, inspect, and filter variables using the Variable Explorer and Data Viewer
 - Connect to a remote Jupyter server
-- Debug a Jupyter notebook
+- Debug a Jupyter Notebook

 ## Setting up your environment

-To work with Python in Jupyter notebooks, you must activate an Anaconda environment in VS Code, or another Python environment in which you've installed the [Jupyter package](https://pypi.org/project/jupyter/).
+To work with Python in Jupyter Notebooks, you must activate an Anaconda environment in VS Code, or another Python environment in which you've installed the [Jupyter package](https://pypi.org/project/jupyter/).
 To select an environment, use the **Python: Select Interpreter** command from the Command Palette (`kb(workbench.action.showCommands)`).

 Once the appropriate environment is activated, you can create and open a Jupyter Notebook, connect to a remote Jupyter server for running code cells, and export a Jupyter Notebook as a Python file.

 ## Workspace Trust

-When getting started with Notebooks you'll want to make sure that you are working in a trusted workspace.
-Harmful code can be embedded in notebooks and the [Workspace Trust](https://code.visualstudio.com/docs/editor/workspace-trust) feature allows you to indicate which folders and their contents should allow or restrict automatic code execution.
+When getting started with Notebooks, you'll want to make sure that you are working in a trusted workspace.
+Harmful code can be embedded in notebooks and the [Workspace Trust](/docs/editor/workspace-trust.md) feature allows you to indicate which folders and their contents should allow or restrict automatic code execution.

-If you attempt to open a notebook from an untrusted workspace, you will not be able to execute cells and rich outputs will be hidden.
+If you attempt to open a notebook when VS Code is in an untrusted workspace running [Restricted Mode](/docs/editor/workspace-trust.md#restricted-mode), you will not be able to execute cells and rich outputs will be hidden.

 ## Create or open a Jupyter Notebook

-You can create a Jupyter Notebook by running the **Jupyter: Create Blank New Jupyter Notebook** command from the Command Palette (`kb(workbench.action.showCommands)`) or by creating a new .ipynb file in your workspace.
+You can create a Jupyter Notebook by running the **Jupyter: Create Blank New Jupyter Notebook** command from the Command Palette (`kb(workbench.action.showCommands)`) or by creating a new `.ipynb` file in your workspace.

 ![Blank Jupyter Notebook](images/jupyter/native-code-cells-01.png)